biomed-AI/ML-GVP/README.md

 ## Folds
 ### train
-The fold **train** included all codes used for training a ML-GVE model.
+The folder **train** included all codes used for training a ML-GVE model.

 ### src
-The fold **src** included all other scipts except those for model training.
+The folder **src** included all other scipts except those for model training.

 ### caseStudy
-The fold **caseStudy** included the mutations from denovo-db dataset which was used for caseStudy in the paper.
+The folder **caseStudy** included the mutations from denovo-db dataset which was used for caseStudy in the paper.

 ### cagi6-sherloc
-The fold **cagi6-sherloc** included all training the test data which were provided by CAGI6.
+The folder **cagi6-sherloc** included all training the test data which were provided by CAGI6.

 ### ablation
-The fold **ablation** included those bash scripts which were used for ablation study.
+The folder **ablation** included those bash scripts which were used for ablation study.